Skip to main content

 Unsubsidized Loan

-The Federal Direct unsubsidized loan program is not need based, but the borrower will accrue interest while he or she continues to be enrolled at least half-time.
+The Federal Direct Unsubsidized loan program is not need based and the borrower will accrue interest while they continue to be enrolled at least half-time.
 The interest will begin to accrue with the initial disbursement.
-You can pay the interest while you are in school, during grace periods and deferment/forbearance periods, or you can allow it to accrue.
+Interest can be paid while in school, during grace or deferment/forbearance periods, or allowed to accrue.

 Subsidized and Unsubsidized Loan Interest Rate

 The Federal Direct loan interest rates change annually.
-The current rate can be found at studentaid.gov (be sure to scroll down the page to view the rates).
+The current rates can be found at studentaid.gov (be sure to scroll down the page to view the rates).

-The Parent PLUS Loan is a loan offered by the Federal Department of Education, and taken by the parent that may be used to assist families with educational expenses.
-The Parent PLUS Loan has specific conditions that the student and parent must meet, and specific steps the parent must follow in order to obtain the loan.
+The Parent PLUS loan is a loan offered by the Department of Education, and taken by the parent.
+The Parent PLUS loan has specific conditions that the student and parent must meet, and specific steps the parent must follow in order to obtain the loan.

-• Students must be enrolled in at least 6 credit hours to be eligible for the loan.
+• Students must be enrolled in at least 6 credits per semester to be eligible for the loan.

 • The PLUS loan allows parents to borrow up to the total cost of attendance, minus any other aid received.